• Episodes

 Langton lands at Dover

-Stephen Langton landed in England from France to see King John and take the position of Archbishop of Canterbury.
+Stephen Langton landed at Dover from France to see King John and took the position of Archbishop of Canterbury.
 John refused to meet with him although John did meet Stephen's brother Simon. ¹

 Nov